gwforg/gwf/docs/writingplugins.rst

                     print(target_name)

 Now, when the user runs ``gwf print-targets`` the name of all targets in the workflow will be printed.
-If the user runs ``gwf print-targets -only-submitted`` only targets that have been submitted will be shown.
+If the user runs ``gwf print-targets --only-submitted`` only targets that have been submitted will be shown.

 Logging from a Plugin